-Students should check OWL (http://owl.uwo.ca) on a regular basis for news and updates.
+Students should check OWL (http://owl.uwo.ca) on a regular basis for news, announcements, and forum posts.
 This is the primary method by which information will be disseminated to all students in the class.
 Students are responsible for checking OWL on a regular basis.